cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 `SynchronyParams.MessageDelay`; most blocks are committed in round 0, so there are no changes for the regular case.
-From round 1, the maximum message delay adopted by PBTS slowly increases, at a rate of 10% percent per round.
+From round 1, the maximum message delay adopted by PBTS slowly increases, at a rate of 10% per round.
 As a result, the adopted maximum message delay will eventually converge to the actual message delay observed in the network.